ubports/docs.ubports.com/sdk/apps/qml/QtQml/List of JavaScript Objects and Functions.rst

 .. _sdk_qtqml_list_of_javascript_objects_and_functions:

 QtQml List of JavaScript Objects and Functions
 ==============================================

 This reference contains a list of objects, functions and properties supported by the QML engine.
 For a detailed description, see the ECMA-262 specification.

-.. rubric:: The Global Object
-   :name: the-global-object

-.. rubric:: Value Properties
-   :name: value-properties

 -  NaN
 -  Infinity
 -  undefined

-.. rubric:: Function Properties
-   :name: function-properties

 -  eval(x)
 -  parseInt(string, radix)